bluechipgit/machine-learning-trading-bot/README.md

 ## Usage

-To use the this notebook, open the .ipynb file in a Jupyter Lab environemnt (or other IDE with Jupyter notebook extensions):
+To use the this notebook, open the .ipynb file in a Jupyter Lab environemnt (or other IDE with Jupyter notebook extensions)

 ---